Phil Rudd: Personal life

 Born on 19 May 1954 in Melbourne, Rudd came from a German and Irish background; his stepfather was Lithuanian.
 He began playing drums in his teens and became serious about pursuing a career in music.
 He played in several bands in Melbourne before joining Buster Brown with future Rose Tattoo vocalist Angry Anderson.
 They went on to release one album, Something To Say, in 1974, before Rudd left to join the Coloured Balls with Lobby Loyde.

 Rudd married New Zealander Lisa O'Brien in 1983.
 They have five children.
 The pair separated in 2006.

+In November 2023, Rudd announced the sale of his personal memorabilia, including drum kits and drumsticks from renowned performances, to support the New Zealand Breast Cancer Foundation.
+Motivated by his partner Toni Wilson's fight against terminal stage 4 breast cancer, Rudd's initiative aimed to raise funds and awareness for the disease.

 Drug conviction and appeal

-On 1 December 2010, Rudd was convicted of possessing 25g of marijuana on his boat in Tauranga, New Zealand, but later had his cannabis conviction quashed on the grounds that it would have stopped him from continuing to tour with AC/DC.
+On 1 December 2010, Rudd was convicted of possessing 25 g of marijuana on his boat in Tauranga, New Zealand, but later had his cannabis conviction quashed on the grounds that it would have stopped him from continuing to tour with AC/DC.

 Restaurant

-On 30 July 2011, it was announced that the drummer had purchased and would open a marina restaurant at Bridge Marina in Tauranga, where he resides.
+On 30 July 2011, it was announced that Rudd had purchased and would open a marina restaurant at Bridge Marina in Tauranga, where he resides.
 He named it "Phil's Place", and planned to sell seafood and steak.
 The restaurant closed temporarily in July 2012, and reopened on 10 April 2013.
-In 2014, Rudd was ordered to pay more than $70,000 to three former employees for unjustified dismissal.On the 5th of May 2019 Phil's Place changed ownership and was renamed "Salinity Restaurant and Bar".
+In 2014, Rudd was ordered to pay more than $70,000 to three former employees for unjustified dismissal.
+On 5 May 2019, Phil's Place changed ownership, and was renamed "Salinity Restaurant and Bar".